Stacked vs. Unstacked Car Insurance

 Stacked Car Insurance: What Is It?

-Stacked car insurance lets you combine uninsured motorist (UM) coverage limits across multiple vehicles under the same policy or across multiple policies that list your name.
-For instance, if you have a $25,000 UM limit on one car and $50,000 on another, stacking gives you up to $75,000 in total coverage if you're injured by an uninsured driver.
+Stacked car insurance lets you combine uninsured motorist (UM) coverage limits across multiple vehicles under the same policy or multiple policies on which you're listed.
+For instance, if you have a $25,000 UM limit on one car and $50,000 on another, stacking gives you up to $75,000 in total coverage if an uninsured driver injures you.

-There are two main types of insurance stacking: stacking within one policy and stacking across multiple policies, also known as vertical and horizontal stacking, respectively.
+There are two main types of insurance stacking: within one policy and across multiple policies, also known as vertical and horizontal stacking, respectively.

 Horizontal Stacking

 Otherwise known as interpolicy stacking, horizontal stacking lets you combine uninsured motorist (UM) bodily injury coverage from multiple auto insurance policies.
-Your name must be listed on each policy, and they must be issued by the same insurer.
+Your name must be listed on each policy, and the same insurer must issue them.

-For example, if you have $35,000 in UM coverage on your own policy and you're also listed on a parent’s policy with $25,000 in coverage, you could stack those for a total of $60,000 in protection against an uninsured driver.
+For example, if you have $35,000 in UM coverage on your own policy and are listed on a parent’s policy with $25,000 in coverage, you could stack those for $60,000 in protection against an uninsured driver.

 Vertical Stacking